A reverse-chronological running list of published and scheduled short fiction, with links as available.

 In old tales, it’s said the great king Harun ar-Rashid was wont to dress himself in merchant’s or beggar’s robes and wander the streets of Baghdad to learn the mind of his people.
 That was not the practice of Abu ‘Ali, who ruled Cairo and Egypt and all of Africa and all the Levant—all the world in the eyes of those who acknowledged him al-Hakim bi Amr al-Lah, King by God’s Command.
 All the world knew the caliph was in the habit at unpredictable intervals of riding alone into the desert at night, not returning to Cairo till morning.
 Simple people believed he consulted with angels in the wilderness—followers of the heretic ad-Darazi claimed he spoke with God Himself—some of his enemies said he went to meet with Iblis while others said it was not the evil one he consorted with but a she-devil, his lover.

 An historical fantasy revolving around the unexplained disappearance (explained in the story) of the sixth Fatimid caliph in eleventh-century (CE) Cairo.
-Forthcoming in Zombies: Shambling Through the Ages, an anthology edited by Steve Berman, to be published by Prime Books in August 2013.
+First published in Zombies: Shambling Through the Ages, an anthology edited by Steve Berman, Prime Books, August 2013.

 A Portrait in India Ink by Harry Clarke